lake-lab/lake-lab.github.io/_pages/people.md

 <hr class='invis'>
 ##### __Principal investigator__
 <div><img class="bio" src="/images/bios/brenden-lake-cropped.png"></div>
-__Brenden Lake.__ Brenden is an Assistant Professor of Psychology and Data Science at New York University.
+__Brenden Lake.__ Brenden is an Associate Professor of Psychology and Data Science at New York University.
 He received his M.S. and B.S. in Symbolic Systems from Stanford University in 2009, and his Ph.D. in Cognitive Science from MIT in 2014.
 He was a postdoctoral Data Science Fellow at NYU from 2014-2017.
 Brenden's research use advances in machine intelligence to better understand human intelligence, and use insights from human intelligence to develop more fruitful kinds of machine intelligence. [[Website]](https://cims.nyu.edu/~brenden/)<br><br>

 <hr class='invis'>